kosinusbch/slp-token-icons/README.md

 ## Want to add a NFT token icon?

-NFT token icon's will not be accepted (there are too many).
-Contact the creators of juungle.net to get your NFT icon added to all NFT-supported services.
+NFT token icons will not be accepted (there are too many).
+Contact the creators of https://juungle.net to get your NFT icon added to all NFT-supported services.

 ## Adding your icon